Giulia della Rena: Life

 Giulia della Rena was born to impoverished nobles (whose status began to wane) in Certaldo sometime in 1319.
 She was orphaned of both her parents sometime in her childhood.

 Della Rena sought work outside of her hometown and became a maid to the Timolfi household in Florence.
-It was there that she became a professed member of the Order of Saint Augustine in its third order branch in 1338 at their church of the Holy Spirit while also receiving the habit.
+In 1337 at the Augustinian church of the Holy Spirit, she became an Augustinian Secular.
 But the tumult in Florence caused her to return home to Certaldo where she rescued a child from a burning building in a move that brought her unwanted fame and attention.
 She then retired to live the remainder of her life as an anchoress in a small cell that was built to the church of Santi Jacopo e Filippo.
 She had little in her small cell save for a little window and a Crucifix.

 Della Rena died at the beginning of 1367.
 Her remains were interred in the church of Santi Jacopo e Filippo and were moved to its altar in 1372.

 Beatification

-The 1819 confirmation of her local "cultus" (or popular devotion)which began almost right after she diedallowed for Pope Pius VII to approve her beatification.
+In 1819 Pope Pius VII confirmed her blessed ab immemorabili.